 All expression data is saved automatically whenever you make changes.
 The data files are stored in your Houdini user preferences directory:

-$HOUDINI_USER_PREF_DIR/tfrog/expression_manager.json — Your expressions and categories $HOUDINI_USER_PREF_DIR/tfrog/expression_manager_settings.json — Panel settings (e.g. scratchpad mode) $HOUDINI_USER_PREF_DIR/tfrog/tfrog_colors.json — Shared color settings
+$HOUDINI_USER_PREF_DIR/tfrog/expression_manager.json — Your expressions and categories $HOUDINI_USER_PREF_DIR/tfrog/expression_manager_settings.json — UI Scale + Scratchpad mode $HOUDINI_USER_PREF_DIR/tfrog/tfrog_colors.json — Shared color settings

 Keyboard Shortcuts